mstksg/inCode/copy/entries/verified-instances.md

           Refl -> Refl
 ```

-And everyone's favorite instance for `Maybe`, which lifts the underlying
+And the standard instance for `Maybe`, which lifts the underlying semigroup:
-semigroup:

 ```haskell
 $(singletons [d|